Differences in Typological Alignment in Language Models' Treatment of Differential Argument Marking: DAM Injection

 Each sentence is parsed using spaCy \citep{honnibal-montani-2017-spacy}, augmented with Benepar constituency parsing \citep{kitaev-klein-2018-constituency}.
 For each sentence, we identify verbal predicates and extract clause-local predicate--argument frames by considering only dependents that are directly licensed by the predicate head.
 Each frame consists of one predicate together with at most one subject and one object-like argument per clause.
 Instances with multiple object candidates are excluded.

 Argument spans are constructed by expanding noun-phrase heads into contiguous surface realizations, incorporating determiners, adjectival modifiers, compounds, and possessive elements.

 In addition to bare nominal objects, we treat certain prepositional constructions as pseudo-objects when they function as predicate-selected complements.
+Operationally, we identify these cases as prepositional dependents attached to the verbal predicate whose complement forms a patient/theme-like argument.
 Such constructions are grouped into a single argumental unit spanning the preposition and its nominal complement.
 This design reflects a typological and constructional property of English, in which patient-like roles are frequently encoded via prepositional marking (e.g., \emph{wait for the bus}, \emph{listen to the story}) rather than bare object positions.
 Cross-linguistically, such prepositional realizations often correspond to bare objects in languages with richer case morphology, motivating their inclusion in our case-marking framework \citep{blake2001case}.